traefik/traefik/docs/content/contributing/submitting-issues.md

 ## International English

-Every maintainer / Traefik user is not a native English speaker, if you sometimes feel that some messages sound rude, remember that it probably is a language barrier problem from someone willing to help you.
+Every maintainer / Traefik user is not a native English speaker, so if you sometimes feel that some messages sound rude, remember that it probably is a language barrier problem from someone willing to help you.